Antanas Rėklaitis

 Antanas Simanas Rėklaitis (24 December 1897 – 30 April 1977) was a Lithuanian colonel, lecturer.
 In the interwar Lithuania, he was well known for his command of the Lithuanian cavalry units.

+During the German occupation of Lithuania in World War II, Rėklaitis was Chief of the Staff of the Lithuanian Auxiliary Police in 1941–1942.
+Post-war, he emigrated to the United States.